jazzypants1989/jessquery/README.md

     `
     )
       .wait(5000)
-      .fromHTML("/api/cool-html", fetchOptions)
+      .fromHTML("/api/extended-bio", fetchOptions)
       .attach(
-        "<h2>Enough about me, watch this!
-I'm gonna replace this cool HTML with a stream in 5 seconds.</h2>" )
+        "<h2>Enough about me, I'll replace this with a cool stream in 5 seconds!</h2>" )
       .wait(5000)
       .fromStream("/api/cool-stream", fetchOptions)